 1031 Exchange: What Real Estate Investors Need To Know

-As a real estate investor, taxes are just part of the deal.
-However, 1031 exchanges, which are named for the IRS Section 1031 of the IRS’s tax code, allow you to sidestep capital gains.
+For real estate investors, taxes are just part of the deal.
+But 1031 exchanges, named after Section 1031 of the IRS tax code, allow you to sidestep capital gains tax in some cases.

-We’ve put together some tips about 1031 exchanges as well as some of the most important related rules you must follow.
+We’ve put together some tips about 1031 exchanges as well as some of the most important rules to follow.

 What Is A 1031 Exchange?

 A 1031 exchange is a real estate investing tool that allows investors to exchange an investment property for another property of equal or higher value and defer paying capital gains tax on the profit they make from the sale.